skift-org/skift/manual/utilities/shell.md

 ### Changing the current working directory

-The shell support the cd command:
+The shell supports the `cd` command:

 ```sh
 /a/b/c µ cd d # Change the current directory to d/